daronphang/programming-resources/brokers/event/kafka/components/producer/producer.md

 ### How it works

 1. Messages are produced to Kafka by creating a ProducerRecord, which must include the **topic and a value**.
-Optionally, can also specify a **key, partition, timestamp, and/or a collection of headers**.
+Optionally, can also specify a **key, partition, timestamp, and/or a collection of headers**
-2. If no partition is specified, the data will be sent to a partitioner (automatically chooses a partition based on the ProducerRecord key).
+2. If no partition is specified, the data will be sent to a partitioner (automatically chooses a partition based on the ProducerRecord key)
-3. Once a partition is selected, the producer will know which topic and partition the record will go to, and the record wil be sent to the Kafka broker.
+3. Once a partition is selected, the producer will know which topic and partition the record will go to, and the record wil be sent to the Kafka broker
-4. If messages were successfully written to Kafka, it will return a RecordMetadata object with the topic, partition, and the offset of record within the partition.
+4. If messages were successfully written to Kafka, it will return a RecordMetadata object with the topic, partition, and the offset of record within the partition
-5. If the broker failed to write messages, it will return an error.
+5. If the broker failed to write messages, it will return an error

 <img src="../../assets/producer.png">